yamatt/blog/content/blog/experiments-in-stateless-terraform.md

 toc: false
 ---

 [This article about the history of statefulness in Terraform](https://www.bejarano.io/terraform-stateless/) resonated with me.
-I have been toying with the concept of Terraform that no-longer required the storage of the Terraform state file.
+I have been toying with the concept of Terraform that no-longer required the storage of the state file for a few months now.

-I wanted to share my observations from my experiments and the linked article because I have found that under the current way AWS works, it's not possible to use Terraform without state, but more than that it's a problem I don't think AWS can fix, but others have.
+This post is about sharing my observations from my experiments because I have found that with the current way AWS works, it's not possible to use Terraform without state, but more than that, it's a problem I don't think AWS can fix.
+Where as others have.

-The key limitation here is the deletion or removal of resources that are no-longer used.
+The key limitation when you no-longer have state is the deletion or removal of resources that are no-longer needed.
 You need some way to discard them without knowing that they exist.
 The solution I came up with was to use the AWS Account as an ephemeral container for everything that is built and destroyed.

 ## Becoming stateless

-The concept is that everything you need is built in to an AWS Account, then when you want to release a new instance, re-create everything in a new AWS Account and switch over to it.
-The previous AWS Account could then be removed without needing to consider what is in it.
+The concept is that everything you need is first built in to one AWS Account, then when you want to release a new instance, re-create everything in a second AWS Account and switch over to it.
+The first AWS Account could then be removed without needing to consider what is in it.
 This is a form of [Green/Blue Deployment](https://www.redhat.com/en/topics/devops/what-is-blue-green-deployment).
 A separate AWS Account with a load balancer would perform the switching when the new one is up and running.

 ## MEMBER_ACCOUNT_PAYMENT_INSTRUMENT_REQUIRED

 There are a problems with this, and this is where I think it gets interesting.

-I do recognise that what I'm attempting to do is a hack, it's not designed to be used that way.
-Terraform will not have made their decisions to use state files in isolation or for fun, they will have also realised this problem and the complexity state files brought were the only solution.
-But the limitations are of AWS making, assumptions they made about how their environment works, and that is pretty unusual, not something of Terraform's making.
+I do recognise that what I'm attempting to do is a hack, Terraform and AWS are not designed to be used this way.
+Terraform will not have made their decisions to use state files in isolation, they will have also realised this problem and the complexity adding state files brought were the only solution.
+But the limitations are of AWS making, assumptions they made about how their environment works, and that is pretty unusual.

 The primary issue is that automating the deletion of AWS Accounts is difficult.
 The sub-account requires credit card details for it to be removed from an AWS Organization.
 That makes it a manual step.
 A manual step means no automated Green/Blue deployment.